google/clasp/README.md

 #### Options

 - `--type [docs/sheets/slides/forms]`: If specified, creates a new add-on attached to a Document, Spreadsheet, Presentation, or Form.
 If `--parentId` is specified, this value is ignored.
-- `--title`: A project title.
+- `--title <title>`: A project title.
-- `--rootDir`: Local directory in which clasp will store your project files.
+- `--rootDir <dir>`: Local directory in which clasp will store your project files.
 If not specified, clasp will default to the current directory.
-- `--parentId`: A project parent Id.
+- `--parentId <id>`: A project parent Id.
   - The Drive ID of a parent file that the created script project is bound to.
 This is usually the ID of a Google Doc, Google Sheet, Google Form, or Google Slides file.
 If not set, a standalone script project is created.

 #### Examples